Book a call with admissions

 Additionally, adult patients with ADHD are often diagnosed with other mental health conditions alongside their ADHD diagnosis.
 Depression and anxiety can have a compounding effect on ADHD symptoms.
 Luckily, TMS therapy has had proven effectiveness in treating both depression and anxiety.

 ADHD is a common neurodevelopmental disorder that can affect children and adults.
 Currently, there is no cure for ADHD.
 However, ADHD is highly treatable with medications and lifestyle changes.
-There are both stimulant and non-stimulant ADHD medication treatment options which can be effective in treating ADHD symptoms.
-Non-stimulant ADHD medication, such as alpha-blockers and SSRIs, have many benefits and may be more suitable for adults with anxiety disorders.
-It’s important to speak to your doctor about your individual needs so you can make informed decisions about your care and manage both conditions effectively.
+There are both stimulant and non-stimulant ADHD medication treatment options that can be effective in treating ADHD symptoms.
+Non-stimulant ADHD medication, such as alpha-blockers and SSRIs have many benefits and may be more suitable for adults with anxiety disorders.

 • • Get in touch • •